freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Experiment.md

 ## Experiment.Origin Property

-The property which helps get/set the origin choice for the experiment.
+This property helps get/set the origin choice for the coordinate space of the experiment.

 ```csharp
 public HurPsyLib.HurPsyOrigin Origin { get; set; }